 Transmission grids are often interconnected so that energy can flow from one country to another.
 This helps provide a safe, secure, reliable and affordable energy supply for everybody.
 EirGrid Interconnector DAC owns the East West Interconnector linking the electricity grids in Ireland and Great Britain.
 We sell capacity on the East West Interconnector through auctions.

-Power System Engineer
+My Work: Power System Engineer

 I am many things in my job:

 I lead a team of 2 to 9 people (depending on the day/week/month).

 We are developing and testing systems for the new electricity market for the whole island of Ireland.

 I also work in connecting new generators (wind farms, solar plant, batteries, etc.) and demand sites (factories, data centres etc.) to the power system.

 I occasionally work in the National Control Centre for electricity and keep the lights on.
 I do this when one of the normal staff there is sick or away on holidays.